How to Test Mosquitto MQTT Broker in JMeter: Detailed Guide

 To perform this testing, you need software tools to simulate many client connections and messages at random points in time and possibly connect to the broker from different WAN regions.

 - JMeter is another open-source performance testing tool with a GUI written in Java and is highly cross-compatible.
-It can simulate thousands of client connections and developers widely use it for load testing of various web services.
+It can simulate thousands of client connections and automatically create reports, and developers widely use it for load testing of various web services.

 There are also fully managed web tools or test suites that use either Emqtt bench or JMeter as core components.